-If you want to try an easy and simple way to get the most from you plants, you really can’t go wrong with a good foliar spray.
+If you want to try an easy and simple way to get the most from your plants, you really can’t go wrong with a good foliar spray.
 But what exactly goes into a foliar spray?
 Typically it is the same kind of essential nutrients that you would find in a reservoir.
-But if you want the get the full benefits, you should also consider what kind of additives and supplements you want to add to your foliar spray.
-Balancing the right kind of nutrients and organic material ensures that you are getting the absolute most benefit from your nutrient solution.
-Here are few things people typically put their foliar spray to enjoy the most advantages from this advanced feeding techniques.
+But if you want to get the full benefits, you should also consider what kind of supplements you want to add to your foliar spray.
+Balancing the right kind of nutrients and organic material ensures that you are getting the absolute best benefits from your nutrient solution.
+Here are few things people typically put their foliar spray to get the best results from this advanced feeding technique:

-Beneficial Bacteria – If your plants are grow are just too sterile for their own good, you just probably invest in a hydroponic product that contains beneficial bacteria.
+Beneficial Bacteria – If your plants are growing too sterile for their own good, you should probably invest in a hydroponic product that contains beneficial bacteria.
 These kinds of bacteria can “fix” atmospheric nitrogen so that it can be absorbed more easily for your plant, increase overall nutrient uptake, and ward off any harmful bacteria.
 Most people only use it in their primary nutrient solution, but it works well when added to a foliar spray as well.
-It will enhance the nutrients by making them more easily absorbed by the leaves.
+It will enhance the nutrient solution by making them more easily absorbed by the leaves.

 It can also make the foliar feeding process much safer.
 By introducing all that extra moisture to your plants, you may risk encouraging the formation of harmful fungi.
 The presence of symbiotic bacteria can head this off by making conditions for these fungi less favorable.

-Plant Boosters – Plant boosters aren’t just useful for your reservoir; they can also be fantastically beneficial for use in your foliar spray.
-Most plant boosters contain one more or more B vitamins that can help encourage.
-Unfortunately, if your plants are only receiving these vitamins through their root zone, they may not be absorbing these helpful vitamins to their full potential.
-Adding them to your foliar spray helps increase the odds to completely optimum uptake, and bigger yields once it comes time to harvest.
+Plant Boosters – Plant boosters aren’t just useful for your reservoir; they can also be extremely beneficial for use in your foliar spray.
+Most plant boosters contain one more or more B vitamins that can help encourage vigorous growth all the way to harvest.
+Unfortunately, if your plants are only receiving these vitamins through their root zone, they may not be absorbing these helpful supplements to their full potential.
+Adding them to your foliar spray helps optimize uptake, and bigger yields once it comes time to harvest.

 Fish and Kelp – If you are looking for a more organic foliar spray, you can’t go wrong with either a fish or a kelp based fertilizer.
 Many organic hydroponic products offer a combination of these two fertilizers in single product.

 To get the most benefit from your foliar spray, you need to use it when the stomata, or pores on your leaves, are open.
 They are usually more open when the temperatures are a bit cooler in your grow room.
-You should also try alternating different foliar sprays on different days, so you plants can enjoy the benefits that come with each.
+You should also try alternating different foliar sprays on different days, so your plants can enjoy the benefits that come with each type.